r-ramos2/WordPress-Scalable-and-Highly-Available-Deployment/README.md

-# Scalable and Highly-Available WordPress Deployment
+# WordPress Scalable and Highly-Available Web Application

 ## Overview
 This guide provides steps to deploy a highly available WordPress website on AWS Elastic Beanstalk with Amazon RDS for robust performance.
 By following these steps, you can create a scalable and reliable WordPress website that can handle high levels of traffic.